beaconsproject/disturbance_explorer/docs/overview.md

-#### Select study area
+#### Select study area:

   - Use the demo dataset or upload a custom GeoPackage ("gpkg" extension) containing all required spatial layers.

-  - View the spatial layers i.e., linear and areal anthropogenic disturbances, fires, mining claims, etc.
+  - View the spatial layers (i.e., linear and areal anthropogenic disturbances, fires, mining claims, etc.)

 If a custom GeoPackage is provided, users can also upload additional linear and areal disturbance features as shapefiles.
 These can be incorporated into the mapping process or used for viewing purposes only.